johnwesleyquintero/scalesmart/docs/academy/academy_architecture.md

-# Amazon Seller Academy Architecture
+# ScaleSmart Academy Architecture

 ## Overview

-This document outlines the architecture of the Amazon Seller Academy page (`src/app/academy/page.tsx`).
+This document outlines the architecture of the ScaleSmart Academy page (`src/app/academy/page.tsx`).
 It describes the key components and their responsibilities.

 ## Note: